 This Houjicha includes tea stems separated out during the Matcha making process, as well as full leaves.
 Toasty and full - bodied with a lightly sweet caramel finish.
 This tea is far more temperature tolerant than more delicate green teas - so don't worry too much about letting the water cool before steeping.

 Traditional Preparation: Measure 1 tsp of loose tea and add to a tea filter or strainer.
 Steep in 8-12 oz freshly boiled water.
 Delicious on its own, or lightly sweetened.

-Iced Honey Houjicha Tea Recipe: Steep 2 tsp of this tea in 6oz freshly boiled water for 5 minutes.
+Iced Honey Houjicha Tea Recipe: Steep 2 tsp of this tea (or 1 tea bag) in 6oz freshly boiled water for 5 minutes.
 Sweeten with a generous drizzle of honey (or other sweetener) while warm, and give it a stir.
 Strain into a glass over lots of ice, slowly.
 (The ice will partially dissolve) Delicious with a splash of milk or oat milk.

 Ingredient: Organic roasted green tea

 Type: Roasted, Autumn Harvest, Yabukita cultivar